Everyday items that are hindering your health

 Chemicals found in plastic water bottles, lipsticks, tampons, receipts and even tap water are wreaking havoc on people's hormones, which is linked to a growing number of health problems.

-Research published earlier this week reveals more than 90 percent of receipts contain the so-called 'gender-bending' chemical Bisphenol A (BPA) and its 'healthier alternative' Bisphenol S (BPS), which are associated with autism, ADHD, type 2 diabetes, premature births and early onset of puberty, reports the Daily Mail.
+Research published earlier this week reveals more than 90 per cent of receipts contain the so-called 'gender-bending' chemical Bisphenol A (BPA) and its "healthier alternative" Bisphenol S (BPS), which are associated with, ADHD, type 2 diabetes, premature births, early onset of puberty and claimed links to autism, reports the Daily Mail.

 Researchers from the Michigan-based non-profit organisation The Ecology Center analyzed 207 paper receipts from a variety of businesses collected between January and April 2017.